Do you know how to take a good selfie? Often times your selfie or profile picture becomes your first impression.

 If you want to show confidence, power and charisma in your photos you have to know these rules:

 - The more physical space someone takes up with their body, the more confident they appear.

 - Strong body language is when the forehead and chest are pointed up and shoulders are rolled back.

 - Powerful, confident people aren’t afraid to open up their body especially their torso and chest so that they are free of barriers—uncrossed arms and legs.

-I did a body language shoot with the amazingly talented Maggie Hudson of Honeysuckle Photography.
+I did a body language shoot with the amazingly talented Maggie Kirkland of Honeysuckle Photography.
 In these pictures you can see the more physical space I take up, the more I have my body open with my chest and head up, the more confident I look: